 1.c4 e5 2. g3 Nc6 3.Bg2 f5

 Of course, White does not need to be overly afraid as there are some good ways to keep the situation under control.
-However, this highlights the point that Black doesn’t have to just sit around and wait for White to build up his own attack on the centre or on the kingside.
+However, this highlights the point that Black doesn’t have to just sit around and wait for White to build up his own attack on the center or on the kingside.

-Other Strategy for Black – Reversed Dragon
+Another Strategy for Black – Reversed Dragon

-Black’s strategy however, doesn’t simply have to be based around dark square dominance.
+Black’s strategy, however, doesn’t simply have to be based around dark square dominance.
 He may also try to struggle for equality on the light squares.
 This is done by trying to achieve a d5 break as quickly as possible.
 Since White is struggling to get control over that square very quickly, Black has to act pretty fast in order to pull that strategy off.